mezis/syslogify/README.md

 ## Usage

-As soon as the gem is loaded, output will be diverted.
+As soon as the gem is loaded, output will be diverted if:

+- `STDOUT` is an interactive terminal; or
+- the environment is `development` or `test`; and
+- the environment varible `FORCE_SYSLOG` is unset.

+The current environment is determined by looking at, by order of decreasing precedence, the `AR_ENV` environment variable, `Rails.env` if available, and the `RACK_ENV` environment variable.
+It defaults to `development`.

 If you wish to delay diversion, change your Gemfile to:

 ```ruby
 gem 'syslogify', require: false